OK, Exactly What Has Fiber Done For Me Lately?

 With all these options, getting plenty of important fiber each day can be both easy and delicious.

-Jessie Shafer is a registered dietitian-nutritionist, team member at The Real Food RDs, former magazine editor, and busy mom of two who loves to remind people to eat more fiber foods.
+Jessie Shafer is a registered dietitian-nutritionist, team member at The Real Food Dietitians, former magazine editor, and busy mom of two who loves to remind people to eat more fiber foods.